shanjingheng/test-swagger/测试报告/java_online_api_client/docs/UsersApi.md

 <a name="orgNameAppNameUsersPost"></a>
 # **orgNameAppNameUsersPost**
-> orgNameAppNameUsersPost(orgName, appName, body, authorization)
+> String orgNameAppNameUsersPost(orgName, appName, body, authorization)

 Create a User